To submit an article online, and to check the status of your submission, you need to have an account with Le foucaldien

 Please ensure that you consider the following guidelines when preparing your manuscript.
 Failure to do so may delay the processing of your submission.

-All character limits include spaces, referencing, and citation.
+All character limits include spaces, notes, and bibliography.

-To ensure blind peer review, please only list the title and abstract on the submitted manuscript file.
+To ensure blind peer review, please only list the title (no more than 100 characters) and abstract on the submitted manuscript file.
 The names of all authors, affiliations, contact details, biography (optional), and the corresponding author details must be completed online as part of the submission process.
 Author names should include a forename and a surname.
 Forenames cannot include only initials.
 The affiliation should ideally include 'Department, Institution, City, Country' (but only Institution and Country are mandatory).

 All submissions must have the main text prefaced by an English abstract within 100 to 150 words summarizing the main arguments and conclusions of the article.
 This must have the heading 'Abstract' and be easily identified from the start of the main text.
-A list of up to six English keywords may be placed below the abstract.
-The abstract and keywords should also be added to the metadata when making the initial online submission.
+A list of four to six English keywords (all lower case) should be placed below the abstract.
+The abstract and keywords must also be added to the metadata when making the initial online submission.

 Le foucaldien strongly encourages authors to prepare their manuscripts in jargon-free, plain language in order to make their articles understandable to non-specialist readers.
 The body of the submission should be structured in a logical and easy to follow manner.
 A clear introduction section should be given that allows non-specialists in the subject an understanding of the publication and a background of the issues involved.
-All articles should include subheadings that clarify the argumentation.
+All articles should include subheadings (no more than 100 characters and numbered as 1., 2., 3., etc.) that clarify the argumentation.

 Any supplementary/additional files that should link to the main publication must be listed, with a corresponding number, title, and option description.
 Ideally the supplementary files are also cited in the main text (e.g., Supplementary file 1: Appendix.
 Scientific data related to the experiments).
 Note: additional files will not be typeset so must be provided in their final form.
 They will be assigned a DOI and linked to from the publication.